LoganWillaumez/dialog-kit/README.md

 - `[DialogActions.ONCLOSE]` (function): A function to execute when the dialog box is closed.
 - `[DialogActions.ONCONFIRM]` (function): A function to execute when the confirm button is clicked.
 - `[DialogActions.ONMIDDLE]` (function): A function to execute when the middle button is clicked.
+- `[DialogActions.ONCLICKOUTSIDE]` (function): A function to execute when a click outside is triggered.

 All properties are optional and have default values if not specified.